intergral/observability-agent/readme.md

 ### Docker
 When running in Docker, you will not be prompted for any information.
 Therefore, you must specify an api key before running.
 Additionally, you must set the relevant environment variables for whichever services you have running, so they can be configured.

-To set the api key the following environment variable must be set:
-- fr_api_key

-If you wish to enable log collection, the following environment variables must be set:
-- log_collection
-- service_name
-- log_path
+These environment variables can be found in [Additional Options](#Additional Options)

 Example for setting environment variables individually:
 `docker run --env fr_api_key=1234567890 --env log_collection=true --env service_name=service --env log_path=path docker.io/grafana/agent:main-amd64`